Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

-Like curves, surfaces can be closed (cyclical) or open, independently in both directions, allowing you to easily create a tube, donut or sphere shape, and they can be drawn as "solids" in *Edit mode*.
+Like curves, surfaces can be closed (cyclical) or open, independently in both directions, allowing you to easily create a tube, donut or sphere shape, and they can be drawn as "solids" in *Edit Mode*.
 This makes working with surfaces quite easy.